Rishab2245/Natflix-GPT/README.md

 ## Usage

-1. Explore the live demo of Netflix GPT [here](https://netflix-gpt-rho-lilac.vercel.app/).
+1. Explore the live demo of Natflix GPT [here](https://netflix-gpt-rho-lilac.vercel.app/).

-2. Sign in using Firebase authentication to unlock personalized features.
+3. Sign in using Firebase authentication to unlock personalized features.

-3. Browse movies, watch trailers, and discover new recommendations.
+4. Browse movies, watch trailers, and discover new recommendations.

-4. In the specialized movie suggestions section, enter your OpenAI key to get personalized movie recommendations.
+5. In the specialized movie suggestions section, enter your OpenAI key to get personalized movie recommendations.

 ## Installation